 If you have a need to be free and independent you will most certainly resent that micro-managing boss.
 If you have a need for peace, you will struggle to focus in an open-plan office.
-You must first identify and then satisfy your personal needs and requirements if you want to be happy at work.
-Take the free Emotional Index Quiz to find out what your top four personal needs are and raise your emotional intelligence instantly.
+You must first identify and then satisfy your personal needs if you want to be happy at work.
+Take the free Emotional Index Quiz to find out what your top four personal needs are.
+Raise your emotional intelligence instantly.

-While your job may have been very exciting at first, it is now as dull as dishwater and you are bored.
+While your job may have been very exciting at first, it is now as dull as dishwater.
+You are bored.
 We all need some change and a new challenge to stay interested in our work.
-I like to use the Workplace Motivators Report (one of the career tests in the Career Change Coaching Kit™) to help you quickly identify your hidden values and motivations in 20 minutes.
-No need to struggle to figure this out as one quick career assessment test will immediately reveal your hidden motivators.
+I like to use the Workplace Motivators Report (one of the career tests in the Career Change Coaching Kit™).
+It helps to quickly identify your hidden values and motivations.
+No need to struggle to figure this out.
+One quick career assessment will immediately reveal your hidden motivators.

 In today’s world, many jobs are abstract and the most tangible result you’ll get after working all day might be a printed report.
 This isn’t enough for those with high spatial relations visualization–the need to get your hands dirty so to speak.
 If you work hard all day and at the end of it feel like you haven’t produced anything real for your efforts, then you may have the need to work with your hands or produce a tangible product.
 I use an objective, scientific career test to spot this ability in the Career Change Coaching Kit™.

-- Need to Move About.
 Not everyone is suited to a desk job and some people need an hour minimum per day of physical activity or they feel restless.
 We use the career test in the Career Change Coaching Kit™ to identify the need to move around, although you can often spot these people easily because they are usually the ones tapping their fingers and feet in meetings.

 If you feel you haven’t tapped into your full potential, you are absolutely right.
 You haven’t.
 If you are at all like me, you might think that you should be able to figure this out on your own.
 I certainly did and was surprised to find hidden abilities revealed in the various career assessments that I never knew existed.
 Even my own mother didn’t know my real abilities!
 Once I knew what my natural talents and abilities were, I felt confident investing the time and money in training and education to change my career from banking to life coaching.